guettli/bad-naming-examples/README.md

 Kubernetes uses "Group Version Kind" to address resources, but for humans it can be confusing.

 Longhorn should have used a different term.

+## TOKEN

+If write a tool which connects to some API and it needs a token, it is common to read that from an environment variable.

+Do not call that env var TOKEN.
+This is too generic.
+Sooner or later your application might connect to a second service.

+If you need a token to connect to service Foo, then call it FOO_TOKEN.

 ## Github action: fetch-depth: 0